 If your company is simply looking to direct all tickets to a specific group, instead of an individual agent, you can use the same logic as suggested above.
 In this case you would use the action of “Group” instead of “Assignee” when updating or creating your trigger.

-Now well address how to route an end-users or organizations tickets to one contact.
+Next, we will address how to route the tickets of specific end-users or an organization to one agent or group.
 There are many reasons why you may want to implement this workflow.
 Perhaps you want to assure your customer that the same person will be handling their requests going forward or maybe your Zendesk agent is the account manager for one company.

-The Map email domains to organization feature automatically makes an end-user a part of this organization if they email you from their @companyabc.com email address.
-With the custom trigger shown below, you can be assured that all tickets received from Company ABC will always be handled by the same agent.
+The domain mapping to organization feature automatically makes an end-user a part of this organization if they email you from their @companyabc.com email address.

 Routing tickets to a particular agent or agents in your account is another way to deliver outstanding customer support.
-Please reference our Using Zendesk guide for additional ideas on how to take full advantage of Zendesk features.
+This can be done by changing the action of the trigger above from “Group” to “Assignee” and then selecting the desired agent you wish for those tickets to be routed to.
+For additional ideas on how to take full advantage of Zendesk features, see Using Zendesk.